petersatsuse/azure-compute-docs/articles/virtual-machines/linux/disk-encryption-linux.md

     3. Click **Purchase** to disable disk encryption on a running Linux VM.

 > [!WARNING]
-> Once decryption has begun, it is advisable not to interfere with the process.
+> Once decryption starts, it is advisable not to interfere with the process.

 ### Remove the encryption extension